Pero Popović (painter): Biography

-He transtioned from imitating Bukovac's palette with the pointillist foundations to turning a strong and contrasting coloristic expression, which approached the Seanist poetics and Gauguin.
+He transitioned from imitating Bukovac's palette with the pointillist foundations to turning a strong and contrasting coloristic expression, which approached the Seanist poetics and Gauguin.
 Regarding Popović's paintings, the art historian Vera Jablan writes:

 "Studies of nudes and portraits, sketches from the streets and unfinished compositions sometimes show how seriously this painter approached the work.
 How great he had the demands of himself, in front of his artist conscience. independent of the desire and taste of the audience, uninterested in selling his works, he constantly creates."

 Popović soon abandoned the pointillism and at first lazily, and then freer to the pastures, sought his own expression.
 His works are considered serious studies, coloristic and tonal relations.
 The rich scale of strong tones, bold contrasts of colors and illumination, expressive drawing and solid composition characterize his creativity, in which, with an exceptionally strong grasp of the whole, he feels the virtuoso, almost oriental finesse of details.